 Sports bring so many benefits to kids and teens, but they also carry risk.
-One study published in 2009 found that sports-related injuries send 8,000 kids to the emergency department for treatment every day.
+One study published in 2013 found that sports-related injuries send kids to the emergency department for treatment 1.35 million times per year.
 That's why schools, parents, and coaches need to be alert to sports injury prevention.

-In most cases, kids' injuries are minor (cuts, scrapes, and sprains) and those ER patients can be treated and released.
+In most cases, kids' injuries are minor (cuts, scrapes, and sprains), and even those ER patients can be treated and released.
 But sometimes, student athletes can sustain serious injuries or illnesses.
 The four most dangerous, according to the Youth Sports Safety Alliance, are:

 - sudden cardiac arrest

 - environmental or exertional conditions, due to weather or chronic health issues

 To promote sports injury prevention, the Youth Sports Safety Alliance created a National Action Plan for Sports Safety.
 It outlines specific guidelines for the four categories of serious injury listed above, as well as general recommendations for safer play.
 Those suggest that every school have:

 - A "comprehensive athletic health care administrative program" and athletic health care team (including a physician, athletic trainer, school nurse or other health care professional, and the athletic director).

 - Safe, clean play and practice facilities that are appropriate to each sport.

 - A designated, "permanent, appropriately equipped area" to evaluate and treat injuries.

 - A place to have confidential discussions with athletes and parents.